Bristol Channel Standing Environment Group

 - Fisheries departments of the Marine Management Organisation and the Welsh Assembly Government;

-- Devon and Severn Inland Fisheries and Conservation Authority
+- Devon and Severn Inshore Fisheries and Conservation Authority

 During an incident the composition of the activated Environment Group depends on the nature (magnitude and complexity) and location of the incident.
 The ‘standing’ member organisations may be added to by representatives from various organisations with relevant expertise such as local authorities, RSPCA, RSPB and sea mammal rescue groups.